This post may contain affiliate links.

 - Be careful not to over bake your Pumpkin Spice Loaf.
 Take it out of the oven when the skewer only just comes out clean.
 (Allow it to cool in the tin for five minutes and then turn out)

 - Use the zest of your lemons in the cake batter and save them to use the juice in the drizzle icing.

 - This recipe can easily be made gluten free, buy substituting the plain flour for a gluten free equivalent.

-WHAT I USED TO MAKE THE PUMPKIN SPICE LOAF:
+WHAT I USED TO MAKE THE PUMPKIN LOAF CAKE

 - Microplane Zester – My secret weapon for any recipes with citrus zest in is my Microplane Zester.
 I know I’m a wimp but I used to hate making lemon drizzle cake before splashing out on one of these.
 They have SO many glowing reviews.
 You can buy them here on Amazon: Microplane Premium Zester.